 3. Candidates must present themselves for viva voce examination when requested by the examiners.
 The examiners shall not normally fail any candidate without inviting

 him or herto attend such an examination.
-However, in the case of a failing mark in two of a candidate's final examination papers, the examiners shall not be obliged to ask the candidate for a viva.
+However, in the case of a failing mark in three or moreof a candidate's final examination papers, the examiners shall not be obliged to ask the candidate for a viva.
 The examiners may award a distinction for excellence in the whole examination.